nft-squared/EthDenver-Contract/README.md

 4. deploy Demo App: `yarn tags DemoApp`

 ### 5. interact with deployed contracts
-1. Start a hardhat console and connect to a node
+1. Start a hardhat console and connect to a node:
 `yarn console`
 2. In hardhat console:
-`await app.Licenser.name()`
+`await hre.app.Licenser.name()`

 ## Keystore
 ### import a account